-The first game has the Dancougar, a four-pilot Super Robot, all of whom carry the "Valor" Spirit Command note Deal twice the amount of damage for the next attack and has high offensive power at its disposal.
+The first game has the Dancougar, which not only has high offensive power at its disposal, but also has four pilots, all of whom carry the "Valor" Spirit Command note Deal twice the amount of damage for the next attack.
 To make it even better, its Super Mode increases attack power by 50%, higher than Mazinpower.
 If you spend money on it, you can unlock the "Dankuukougaken"; by that time, there's basically no boss that you can't perform a One-Hit KO.

 In Alpha, two units shared the highest damage output in the game.
-The first is the SRX/R-Gun Combination Attack that can One-Hit Kill the Final Boss, but can only be unlocked through multiple steps across multiple stages, and is only available in the final scenario of the game.
+The first is the SRX/R-Gun Combination Attack that can One-Hit Kill the Final Boss, but can only be unlocked through multiple steps across multiple stages, and is only available for the final few scenarios of the game.note This technically isn't a comboattack, but the SRX only unlocks it if you get the R-Gun.
+You must get Levi/Mai instead of Villetta to OHKO the final boss, although it is entirely possible to deal massive damage even with Viletta.
 The second unit, which is much easier to access, is the RyuKoOh, the mandatory Mid-Season Upgrade in the super robot route.
 By using the Spirit Command manipulation trick via birthday input at the start of the game (11/11B), the player's chosen protagonist gains the Spirit Command "Sacrifice" note Pilot will deal three times the damage in the next attack with an auto-critical hit, but cannot dodge any attacks for the rest of the turn.
 With "Sacrifice" cast and using the RyuKoOh's strongest attack at maximum weapon upgrade, you'll be able to One-Hit Kill any boss unit for the rest of the game, including the Final Boss, AND any bosses in-between that automatically escape at low HP thresholds.
 For extra breakage, RyuKoOh is a two-seater, meaning you can give your secondary protagonist the same birthday, and have him/her cast Miracle note User gains +30 Will and the effects of the Guts, Accelerate, Strike, Lucky, Alert, and Vigor to earn cash/EXP, or Iron Wall for defence.

 The Evangelion Unit-01 and the Tem Rei Circuits can become this for all the wrong reasons in Alpha.
 The Tem Rei Circuits lower stats, but also reduce repair costs to only 10 credits.
 If the Eva-01 ever gets shot down, it goes into Berserk Mode, becoming hostile and attacking everything indiscriminately.
-By equipping the Eva with the Tem Rei Circuits, you can intentionally destroy the Eva with a MAP attack (Bright and whatever capital ship he's in is a good choice), and then destroy the Eva for 40,000 credits, allowing you to farm for cash, or let the Eva loose on the enemy.
+By equipping the Eva with the Tem Rei Circuits, you can intentionally destroy the Eva with a MAP attack (Bright and whatever capital ship he's in is a good choice, as he has the Direct Attack seishin to ignore the Eva's AT Field and the capital ship's MAP attack allow him to hit friendly units) and then destroy the Eva for 40,000 credits, allowing you to farm for cash, or let the Eva loose on the enemy.

 Ideon in Alpha 3.
 Banpresto removed the whole "Berserk" system from it (unlike its Super Robot Wars Fcounterpart), making it insanely easier to use.
 Simply slap on the "Iron Wall" Spirit Command note Take 25% damage from all enemy attacks for one turn, send it towards Mooks and have it defend rather than attack.
 Everytime the Ideon is hit, the invisible Ide Gauge will rise; once it hits max, it unlocks infinite EN and the MAP weapons to the Ideon Sword and Ideon Gun, both whose ranges stretch to infinity, with the latter able to cover the entire map.